 Paid ads also work well in conjunction with social and email marketing, as one of the most successful avenues for PPC marketers to use is Facebook, and PPC ads are great to build an email subscriber list for email marketing.

 Video marketing can prove very successful, did you know that 64% of users are likely to make a purchase after watching video content?

-The best way to approach video marketing is through YouTube, freely hosting your videos and providing a platform for them to be discovered, they also allow the insertion of affiliate links within annotations and video descriptions.
+The best way to approach video marketing is through YouTube, which freely hosts your videos and provides a platform for them to be discovered, they also allow the insertion of affiliate links within annotations and video descriptions.

 In my opinion, the best way to use YouTube is to host your videos for use within other marketing ventures, improving their performance metrics, while building an audience part-time.

 This way, you can make use of video marketing immediately, while building an audience you can leverage in the future.

 If you like the idea of running an affiliate marketing blog, but don’t want the hassle of building and maintaining one – web 2.0 third-party content platforms might be the answer you’re looking for.

 What’s more is that by allowing affiliate link insertion into content, marketing opportunities are rife.

 The most significant advantage offered by using these platforms is that the domain is very authoritative, meaning that it is much easier to rank content for long-tail keywords than if you were starting a blog from scratch.